fredericia/subsites.svendborg.dk/public_html/profiles/os2sub/libraries/photoswipe/website/documentation/options.md

 Object should contain three properties: `x` (X position, relative to document), `y` (Y position, relative to document), `w` (width of the element).
 Height will be calculated automatically based on size of large image.
 For example if you return `{x:0,y:0,w:50}` zoom animation will start in top left corner of your page.

 Function has one argument - `index` of the item that is opening or closing.

+In non-modal mode, the template's position relative to the viewport should be subtracted from `x` and `y`.
+Look at [the FAQ](faq.html#inline-gallery) for more information.

 Example that calculates position of thumbnail: